The Complete Guide to the Paris Metro Lines

 This line runs from the center of Paris to the eastern outskirts of the city.
 It stops at the beautiful Hôtel de Ville and then Rambuteau for the Centre Pompidou before passing through one of the city’s busiest hubs, République.
 The 11 then continues on eastward, stopping at Pyrénées for the Parc de Belleville and heading on out into the suburbs.

-Want to adapt to Parisian life as quickly as possible?
-Reserve one of our bespoke welcome services to meet a local who will welcome you to your neighborhood and prepare you to go off and explore the rest of the city.
+Want to adapt to life in the City of Light as quickly as possible?
+Reserve one of these bespoke Paris welcome services to meet a local who will introduce you to your neighborhood and prepare you to go off and explore the rest of the city.

 Join our free Urbansider Club to access personalized recommendations, downloadable guides, and a monthly newsletter with the latest from Paris as well as our new top addresses and experiences.
 You’ll also be invited to our exclusive Urbansider events in Paris.